Modeling a working product: the benefits are obvious

 Build, validate, deploy: a three-step process

-Leveraging the concept of digital twins may seem daunting, but in fact, this process involves three straightforward steps: build a digital model of the product system, verify the model, then implement it by connecting it to the physical product in the field.
+Leveraging the concept of digital twins may seem daunting, but in fact, this process involves three straightforward steps.
+Firstly, build a digital model of the product system.
+Secondly, verify the model.
+And finally, implement it by connecting it to the physical product in the field.

 For businesses relying on engineering simulation to design products, the first two steps have likely already been accomplished by the product development team, as engineers iterated on their designs to achieve an optimal performance level.
 For companies new to simulation, a comprehensive digital twin solution would walk them through this process, led by the engineering team.